sumanjs/suman-watch/README.md

 # About
 Suman watch can run test files on changes, transpile/compile code on changes, or both.
 By default, suman-watch will both transpile and run files.
-To prevent transpilation, use the `--nt` flag.
-To prevent running files, use the `--nr` flag.
+To prevent transpilation, use the `--nt` flag (no-transpile).
+To prevent running files, use the `--nr` (no-run) flag.
 If you use both the `--nr` and `--nt` flags, suman-watch does not have much to do :)

 Just like with running suman at the command line, suman-watch uses the @transform.sh and @run.sh files, where they exist.
 Transpilation will happen by default, if a @transform.sh file exists for that file, and the file is in a @src directory, otherwise no transpilation step will occur and the test will only be run.
 In order to transpile/compile, a @transform.sh file must exist.
 And if a @transform.sh file exists, a
 @run.sh file must also exist, otherwise suman will have no idea how to execute your transpiled tests.
-Suman can make no assumptions, and will make no assumptions.
 However, a @run.sh file can exist without a @transform.sh file.
-A @run.sh file will be applied to any file below it in the filesystem tree.
+The @run.sh and @transform.sh files will be applied to any sibling or child file in the filesystem tree.

 # Common Usage